rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 It was the seat from row 27.

 Falling backwards like a cannonball, my spin stabilized.
-My screams abated into sobs I couldn’t hear as the drumbeat of my heart in my ears drowned out everything else.
+My screams abated into sobs I couldn't hear as the drumbeat of my heart in my ears drowned out everything else.
 I looked down to see my right half covered in blood, my uniform shredded from the gash and the wind.

 The numbness continued to creep in from my limbs, but I fought to stay conscious and lucid.